Carrots Are Orange

 Sensory Bottles

 There are endless easy & inexpensive opportunities for sensory bottles around your home.
-So easy to make, to create themes, and to work multiple senses all at once.
+So easy to make, to create themes, and to work with multiple senses all at once.
 Babies love this Montessori toy!

 Montessori Toys for Infants